-Companies are often not happy with their performance testing suite because it is too expensive, usability is pure, and maintenance efforts are high, and re-use of automated testing scripts is extremely limited.
-In this post, […]
+Companies are often not happy with their performance testing suite because it is too expensive, usability is pure, and maintenance efforts are high, and re-use of automated testing scripts is […]

 New technology is popping up almost overnight, and the complexity of our applications is increasing.
 Virtualization, artificial intelligence, microservices, and machine learning are just the beginning, and there is much more to come.
 Some people argue that performance is the most important feature.